open-alchemy/OpenAlchemyEditor/web/README.md

 - `localStorageSeedLoaded`: The seed has been loaded from local storage, includes the value of the seed
-- `localStorageEmpty`: There is nothing available in local storage.
+- `localStorageSeedNotFound`: There is nothing available in local storage.

 Attempt to load the seed: